Adults Grief Counseling for Adults

 - Grief support groups for adults provide a safe, supportive environment where concerns, fears, and questions can be discussed.
 Support groups are led by experienced professional counselors and meet for five or more consecutive weeks.
 Groups are offered several times a year during daytime and evening hours.

 - “Seasons” is our bereavement newsletter.
-For 13 months after the death of your loved one, you will receive a resource filled with information, suggestions and inspirational guidance for the grief journey.
-To add your name to the Seasons mail list, contact us.
+For 13-months after the death of a loved one, our hospice families will receive a resource filled with information, suggestions and inspirational guidance for the grief journey.
+These newsletters are also available to the general public.
+To request the Seasons newsletters, please contact us.

 - Educational events are held throughout the year, providing additional opportunities for support.
 Events such as Hope for the Holidays and the annual memorial service bring people together in the community for sharing, education, and support.
 To see our current schedule of events, please click here.